UT Tyler School of Nursing

 - Introductory Psychology (PSYC 1301)

-Students are required to have a 2.75 or higher GPA in all pre-requisite courses and nursing pre-requisite courses.
+Students admitted to UT Tyler as Freshman are required to have a 3.0 or higher GPA in all pre-requisite courses and nursing pre-requisite courses.

 To be completed in the semester prior to entry to the BSN program.
-It is required that students take these courses at UT Tyler.
+It is recommended that students take this courses at UT Tyler.

 - NURS 3303 Pathophysiology